THE BOTTOM LINE...

 Continue reading for a more detailed explanation.

 Both agencies have set standards based on years of research and industry best practice, both follow guidelines set forth by the WRSTC (or World Recreational Scuba Training Council) and both have certain courses (Open water for example) that meet or exceed ISO standards.
-As a student, you would hardly notice any difference between the two but as an instructor, there are few differences.
+As a student, you would hardly notice any difference between the two but as an instructor, there are a few differences.
 Standards govern things, such as class sizes and depth limits based on age and experience.
 They also determine what skills are taught and the sequence of those skills.
 Many instructors prefer the SSI approach, which gives instructors much more flexibility in the sequence of skills that the student learns, while PADI maintains that skills cannot be moved from one in-water session to another, although the order of skills can be altered within a session.

 The PADI philosophy is for students to complete the Open Water course, go on and do the Advanced Open Water course, supplement their diving education with Specialty courses, and ideally, take the Rescue Diver course.
 A recreational diver can reach the level of Master Scuba Diver by completing the Rescue Diver course and 5 Specialty courses, as well as being able to show evidence of having done 50 dives.